tobyhodges/fair-research-software/episodes/07-documenting-code.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-#### LICENSE
+### LICENSE file

 A license file outlines the legal terms for using, modifying, and distributing the project.
-We'll talk about choosing a license in detail in later episode.
+We  will talk about choosing a license in detail in a later episode.

-#### CITATION File
+### CITATION file
 We can add a citation file to our repository to provide instructions on how and when to cite our code.

-Citation files use a special format called CFF - the Citation File Format (CFF) and are a way to include metadata about software or datasets in plain text files, making it easy for both humans and machines to use this information.
+A citation file can be a plain text (CITATION.txt) or a Markdown file (CITATION.md), but there are certain benefits to use a special file format called the Citation File Format (CFF) which provides a way to include richer metadata about software or datasets we want to cite, making it easy for both humans and machines to use this information.

-**Why Use CFF?**
+#### Why use CFF?

-+ For developers, using a CFF file can help to automate the process of publishing new releases on Zenodo via GitHub.
+For developers, using a CFF file can help to automate the process of publishing new releases on Zenodo via GitHub.
+GitHub also "understands" CFF, and will display citation information prominently on the landing page of a repository that contains citation info in CFF.

-+ For users, having a CFF file makes it easy to cite the software or dataset.  with formatted citation information available for copy-paste and direct import into reference managers like Zotero from GitHub.
+For users, having a CFF file makes it easy to cite the software or dataset with formatted citation information available for copy-paste and direct import from GitHub into reference managers like Zotero.

-**Creating a CFF File**
+#### Creating a CFF file

-There are a few common formats used for citation files including markdown and plain text.
-We will use the Citation File Format (CFF) for our project.
-A CFF file is written in YAML format.
+A CFF file is using the [YAML](https://yaml.org/) key-value pair format.
-At a minimum a CFF file must contain the title of the software/data, the type of asset (software/data) and at least one author:
+At a minimum a CFF file must contain the title of the software/data, the type of asset (software or data) and at least one author:

 ```yaml